ThDiamant/FitbitAPI/report.md

 More specifically this article contains the following sections:

-A. Installing and setting up MongoDb.
+A. Installing and setting up MongoDb

-B. Creation of Fitbit account.
+B. Creation of Fitbit developer account

-C. Fetching of Fitbit data
+C. Interacting with the Fitbit API

-D. Saving of data to MongoDb.
+D. Fetching Fitbit data and saving to MongoDb

-E. Streamlit setup to display the data

-F. Usage of Machine Learning algorithm in order to generate knowledge

-G. Implementation of python code to simulate streaming
+E. Set up MongoDb and saving Fitbit data to a database

+F. Give life to data through Streamlit

+G. Streaming Fitbit data via Python

+H. Machine Learning

 For the full code we used, feel free to check [our Github repo](https://github.com/ThDiamant/FitbitProject.git).